oscarbrorsjoberg/recipe-app-api/README.md

 Patch will update only the fields that are included in the payload.
 Other fields will not be udpdated.
 Post will create a new object.

+Q16.
+What is a queryset in a view function?